We Share The Care So You Can Savor The Moment

 The hospice team will talk to you and your family about how often you need regular visits and then schedule them.
 The hospice team itself does not provide 24-hour care but can help make arrangements if that is what you need.
 Hospice care includes access to a registered nurse who is on-call 24 hours a day, 7 days a week for emergency situations.

-Do I have to live at St. John’s to have Home Health or Hospice care?
+Do I have to live at St. John’s to have Hospice care?

-No. St. John’s serves all of Yellowstone County, so whether you live in your own home, an assisted living community or skilled nursing facility, we would be happy to serve you.
+No. St. John’s United serves all of Yellowstone County.
+So whether you live in your own home, an assisted living community or skilled nursing facility our caring and committed Hospice team can provide services in the place you call home.

 How can I learn more?